saumitra2810/kvlly/src/posts/2019-01-14-developer-haiku.md

 date: '2019-01-14'
 title: 'Learning to Code: A Haiku'
 featuredImage: '../images/new-developers-haiku.jpg'
-description: 'The most relatable haiku in the world'
+description: 'The most relatable haiku in the world.'
 ---

 Is this thing working?